fancybear-dev/homebrew-openssh-sk/README.md

 brew install --cask openssh-sk
 ```

-This command will download the correct `sk-libfido2.dylib` from the [releases page](https://github.com/fancybear-dev/homebrew-openssh-sk/releases) and place it at `/usr/local/lib/sk-libfido2.dylib`.
-The native OpenSSH client on macOS will automatically use this library when you use a security key for authentication.
+This command will download the correct `sk-libfido2.dylib` from the [releases page](https://github.com/fancybear-dev/homebrew-openssh-sk/releases) and place it at `/usr/local/lib/sk-libfido2-fancybear-dev.dylib`.

 ## Uninstallation